nukemberg/riemann-redis-output/README.md

 - `:conn-spec` - [Carmine](https://github.com/ptaoussanis/carmine) redis connection spec.
 See Carmine docs for more info
 - `:pool-spec` - Carmine connection pool spec, basically apache-commons pool options
 - `:encoder` - A function to convert Riemann event map to a string.
 Defaults to `cheshire/generate-string` (JSON serialization), see the source for more info.
-- `:key` - The name of the Redis key to output events to.
+- `:key` - The Redis key to output events to.
 Defaults to `"riemann-events"`
+- `:key-fn` - A function to compute the Redis key from event; Overrides `:key`

 ### Flapjack: